 Where to stay?

 During my recent trip to Washington DC, we stayed just outside of DC in National Harbor.
 While National Harbor is a really cool place to visit and seems really close to the capitol, I don’t really recommend staying there.
 It may look close on a map, but you have to consider DC traffic (which can be horrendous).
 It took us 45 minutes to an hour to get up there and back via Uber.
 Not to mention the hotels in National Harbor are pretty pricy.
-Oh and that means the restaurants are pricy too, and to be honest the areas could use help from pest control companies because we found out that there is a lot of pest around, my family and I have used Winter Park Pest Control before for a situation we had at home and honestly, they did a really good job.
+Oh and that means the restaurants are pricy too, and to be honest the areas could use help from pest control companies because we found out that there is a lot of pest around like mold which you can control with companies like Lets Remove Mold that help with it, my family and I have used Winter Park Pest Control before for a situation we had at home and honestly, they did a really good job.

 For that reason, I recommend finding a hotel either near the airport or in downtown Washington DC.
 You will not only save money on the hotel, but you’ll save money on transportation and food.
 Plus save time!!
 There is SO much to see up there so your time is precious!